 This therapist has indicated that they belong to an Accredited Register.

 - Imposter Syndrome

 - Health-related issues

 £50 initial consultation and ongoing sessions.
 See my website for further information.

 I am particularly interested in offering support in the following areas

 - Childhood Trauma, Abuse, Neglect

 - Cultural issues - Migration, Displacement, Home and belonging

-- Impacted by suicide - Receive support with processing difficult emotions after someone has taken their life.
+- Bereavement, including suicide - Receive support with processing difficult emotions

 - Organisational Change/Restructuring